BareBonesBash/barebonesbash.github.io/bbb2/boosted_barebonesbash_walkthrough.md

 - `stdout`: the __st__ an __d__ ard  __out__ put
 - `stderr`: the __st__ an __d__ ard   __err__ or

+> **PRO TIP:** Each programme also has an 'exit code', which can tell you if execution completed with/without errors.
+You will rarely see these in the wild.

 <p align="center">
   <img src=".images/Datastreams.png" width="50%">
 </p>]